 The tectonic shift in the Middle East might affect other arenas as well.
 Syrian President Bashar al-Assad and his government, ostensibly an ally of Hezbollah and the Axis of Resistance, have remained conspicuously silent throughout the last year, probably aware of the threat to what remains of the regime if it took an aligned stance.
 In the past 24 hours, thus-far unconfirmed reports emerged that Israel had killed Assad’s brother Maher, the number-two man in the regime, a key figure in the Syrian military, the liaison with the Iranians and Hezbollah, and a main overseer of the massive captagon drug industry.
 In Yemen, the Israelis retaliated against a Houthi strike on Tel Aviv with a large-scale attack on Hodeida port — a critical logistical node for the Yemeni militant group.
 The attack on Yemen also illustrated to Iran that Israel is able and willing to carry out long-distance air strikes.

-Meanwhile, there is no doubt that Israel’s victory over Hezbollah greatly increases Israel’s abilities and willingness to threaten or even hit Iran.
+Meanwhile, there is no doubt that Israel’s victory over Hezbollah greatly increases Israel’s ability and willingness to threaten or even hit Iran.
 Whether Netanyahu will keep rushing from war to war — Gaza, then Lebanon, then Iran — or whether he will await the outcome of the US elections and consider his options vis-à-vis the Islamic Republic in 2025 is yet to be seen.
 But clearly the board has been cleared for a direct Israeli-Iranian reckoning of sorts.

 No matter how it is approached, and regardless of the recent agreements between Iran and its Arab Gulf neighbors, a large-scale war between Israel and Iran would not be a predictable and easily containable affair.
 It could quickly plunge the wider region into military conflict, upending the global economy by fully disrupting energy flows and nearby international sea lanes.